 has been in this area, totally understandable.
 The ripe berries are a bit

-tart right now, so we're hoping by next week they'll be just right.
+tart right now, so we're hoping by next week they will be just right.
 Also,

 they do ask that you please leave your pets in the car or better yet, leave